benansell/lobo/README.md

 to run.

 ### --noInstall
-Prevents lobo from trying to run elm-package when running the tests.
+Prevents lobo from trying to run elm install when running the tests.
 This can be useful when using lobo without an internet connection.

+### --noUpdate
+Prevents lobo from trying to update the lobo.json file when running the tests.

+### --optimize (Experimental)
+Attempts to build with the elm optimize flag.
+However, setting this flag will be ignored if lobo finds usages of the Debug module in the elm.json source directories.

+Note: The optimizations performed by elm will prevent useful test failure messages from being displayed.

 ### --prompt
 Prevents lobo and elm tools asking your permission, and always answers